rdmpage/phyloinformatics/course/introduction/Plan.md

 Go through web site, look at examples,

-- have them find information
+- have them find information on species

-- list sites

-— discuss what they would want to see added to iSpecies
+- list sites on a Google Docs spreadsheet (what sites are there, do they have an API, is there an R package?)

+- show accessing different types of data (HTML, XML, JSON)

+- look at contributing data (e.g., iNaturalist)